codemonkeyhealth/workday/README.md

 Modify this movement into a deep knee squat when you can.
 Here's how: Stand with feet shoulder width apart and squat deeply, head and chest up.
 No chair, desk or wall support.
 Arms stretched straight out in front, palms down.

-See slide deck for Full Hip and Knees routine.
+A full Hip and Knees routine is available on [CodeMonkeyHealth.com](http://codemonkeyhealth.com "Code Monkey Health").

-#### FluidHEW (Hands, Elbows & Wrists) ####
+#### Fluid HEW (Hands, Elbows & Wrists) ####

 Many programmers suffer from Cubital Tunnel Syndrome (CTS), although most pass it off as muscle pain or just something weird that happens from time to time.
-CTS is a a repetitive stress injury that typically impacts the elbow, ring & little fingers.
+CTS is a repetitive stress injury that typically impacts the elbow, ring & little fingers.
 It can cause pain, weakness and numbness, and if left untreated could end the career of programmer due to extreme pain, surgery or even total loss of the affected hand(s).

 The ulnar nerve is the primary culprit behind CTS.
 The ulnar nerve begins way up on the side of your neck, runs through your shoulder and around your elbow ending in your hand.